SparkCode/anki-card-generator/README.md

 # Anki Card Generator

 A web application that helps language learners generate high-quality Anki flashcards using artificial intelligence.
-This tool leverages Claude 3.7 Sonnet via the OpenRouter API to create well-structured, pedagogically sound flashcards for vocabulary learning, with additional features like audio pronunciation through text-to-speech.
+This tool leverages OpenAI ChatGPT 4o to create well-structured, pedagogically sound flashcards for vocabulary learning, with additional features like audio pronunciation through text-to-speech.

 ## Features

 - **AI-Powered Card Generation**: Enter an English word and optional context to generate a complete Anki card
-- **B2-C1 Level Focus**: Cards are designed for intermediate to advanced English learners
 - **Standardized Format**: Each card includes:
   - Front side: Sentence with target word in bold + pronunciation + part of speech info
   - Back side: Definition, translations in your native language, usage notes, synonyms/antonyms, and etymology